nasa/openmct/docs/src/design/proposals/APIRedesign.md

 * Removes a whole category of API (bundle definitions), reducing learning curve associated with the software.
-* Closer to Angular style, reducing disconnect between learning Angular and learning Open MCT Web (reducing burden of having to learn multiple paradigms.)
+* Closer to Angular style, reducing disconnect between learning Angular and learning Open MCT (reducing burden of having to learn multiple paradigms.)
 * Clarifies "what can be found where" (albeit not perfectly) since you can look to module dependencies and follow back from there.